How to load a film camera

 Before loading your camera, make sure you have the right type of film for your desired shots.
 Different films have different ISO ratings, so choose one that is suitable for your lighting conditions and the type of photography you plan to do.

-See also How to pronounce benevolent
+See also How to insulate an old house

 2. Find a clean and dry area